 Victoria Mapplebeck is a director of creative documentary films and series for cinema, TV and the web, and has received a variety of commissions for her films including The Arts Council of England, Film Four and Channel 4.
 Her recent Film London short, 160 Characters explores a three year text message thread buried in a vintage Nokia.
 160 Characters was officially selected for the 2015 BFI London Film Festival.

 Her current project Text Me, part funded by Channel Four, LCACE and Creativeworks London, is an animated documentary, and multi-platform storytelling project, exploring the multitude of stories and memories hidden in our phone memories and hard drives.
 Text Me recently won The 2014 Pixel Lab Prize.
-In 2013, Text Me also won The The Merging Media Prize for Best Cross Platform European Project in competition at Power to the Pixel in 2013.
+In 2013, Text Me also won The The Merging Media Prize for Best Cross Platform European Project in competition at Power to the Pixel.
 Text Me is about the story behind the message.
 We will enable a large and diverse audience to create their own online short films, which will bring to life a message thread or email from their own digital archives.
 These multi platform films will be showcased on the project website.
 Victoria was recently interviewed in Wired magazine and has written features on Text Me for The Conversation and The Huffington Post.

 For the last fifteen years Victoria has worked in cross platform documentary.
 She wrote and directed British TV’s first convergence project - Smart Hearts, an interactive TV and online series made for Channel Four.
 This cross platform series combined filming the subjects with constant web cam access, which streamed from their homes for over eighteen months.
 Smart Hearts was described as ‘hypnotic and compulsive’ by The Guardian and nominated for the 2001 New Media Indie Award.

 Victoria’s broadcast documentaries include Channel Four’s Meet the Kilshaws, an intimate documentary portrait of Alan and Judith Kilshaw.
 Described by The Guardian as ‘a fascinating piece of Television’, Meet the Kilshaws was selected for the documentary category in The 2002 Grierson Awards.